DyutideeptaB/AI-for-Sinuous-Detection/README.md

-# Codes for Artificial Intelligence based detection of lunar sinuous rilles - a comparison with manual methods
+# Codes for Artificial Intelligence based detection of lunar sinuous rilles
 The repository comprises of all MATLAB files.
 Below, we explain the use of every file.

 1. Networks folder comprises of all the Deep Learning network files altered for our datasets.